GLUD/trascendentAR/docs/en/simple_app.md

 }
 ```

-**Extended explanation:** If ypu are not familiar with libGDX 3D API, I suggest you to check [Xoppa tutorials](https://xoppa.github.io/blog/basic-3d-using-libgdx/) to get how it works.
+**Extended explanation:** If you are not familiar with libGDX 3D API, I suggest you to check [Xoppa tutorials](https://xoppa.github.io/blog/basic-3d-using-libgdx/) to get how it works.
 Some other thing you have to keep in mind:
 * The camera used is ARCamera, a variation of perspective camera.
 * Main class or _main_ as I called it, accepts a parameter ARToolKitManager in the constructor, this one is sent by AndroidLauncher.
 * Always check if armodule is running with `arManager.arRunning()`